VAT cut from 10% to 8% on essentials prolonged to 30 June 2024

 The sectors to benefit: aviation, transport, tourism, accommodation, catering services, education and training, agriculture, processing and manufacturing, and social housing.
 Certain supplies will be excluded, including: IT; production and mining; real estate; chemicals; and financial services.
 Any special consumption taxes will remain at full rate.
-The rate changes will apply likely from February 2022 until the end of the year.

 The country’s economic growth has now dropped to just above 5%.

 To get our free regular VAT news updates, sign-up here.